tlotter/aws-modernization-with-auth0/content/_index.md

 ![Overview](images/auth0_by_okta_logo.png)

-Last Updated September 26th 2023.
+Last Updated February 16th 2024.

 In this Workshop, you will learn how to secure Consumer, B2B and SaaS applications with Auth0 by Okta.